IBM-Bluemix-Docs/mobilefoundation/advanced_direct_update_configuration.md

 {: codeblock}

 `directUpdateData` is a JSON object containing the downloadSize property that represents the file size (in bytes) of the update package to be downloaded from Mobile Foundation server.
-`directUpdateContext` is a JavaScript object exposing the .start() and .stop() functions, which start and stop the Direct Update flow.
+`directUpdateContext` is a JavaScript object exposing the `.start()` and `.stop()` functions, which start and stop the Direct Update flow.

 If the web resources are newer on the Mobile Foundation server than in the application, Direct Update challenge data is added to the server response.
-Whenever the Mobile Foundation client-side framework detects this direct update challenge, it invokes the `wl_directUpdateChallengeHandler.handleDirectUpdate` function.
+Whenever the Mobile Foundation client-side framework detects this direct update challenge, it starts the `wl_directUpdateChallengeHandler.handleDirectUpdate` function.

 The function provides a default Direct Update design: A default message dialog that is displayed when a Direct Update is available and a default progress screen that is displayed when the direct update process is initiated.
 You can implement custom Direct Update user interface behavior or customize the Direct Update dialog box by overriding this function and implementing your own logic.